-- Refer to "pgx_rcvall" and "pgx_dmpall" in the Reference for information on the pgx_rcvall command and pgx_dmpall command. - toot to PSt-Tootan and bSt-Toothan on the tootenee to more than to the bSt-Tootan commune and bSt-Toothan commune - Refer to "Write Ahead Log" under "Server Administration" in the PostgreSQL Documentation for information on archive_command. - Refer to "B.1 WAL Mirroring Control Functions" for information on the pgx_is_wal_multiplexing_paused and pgx_resume_wal_multiplexing.
+- Refer to "pgx_rcvall" and "pgx_dmpall" in the Reference for information on the pgx_rcvall command and pgx_dmpall command. - Refer to "Write Ahead Log" under "Server Administration" in the PostgreSQL Documentation for information on archive_command. - Refer to "B.1 WAL Mirroring Control Functions" for information on the pgx_is_wal_multiplexing_paused and pgx_resume_wal_multiplexing.

-17.8 Actions in Response to Insufficient Space on the Transaction Log Storage Destination
+18.8 Actions in Response to Insufficient Space on the Transaction Log Storage Destination